Good-Shepherd-Collective/pscc/README.md

-# GSC-website
+# PSCC-website
- The official GSC webiste
+ The official GSC website